 The rhetoric stage includes students in 9th through 12th grade, where students begin to master subject content and teach back what they have learned.
 The goal of this stage is for the student to use language effectively both as a persuasive writer and eloquent speaker.
 Subject areas include continued language study of Latin and/or Greek, essay and analytical writing, history, philosophy, theology, literature, research, science, fine arts, speech and debate, Socratic dialogue, and higher math.

-Curriculum/resources: A Well-Trained Mind by Susan Wise Bauer, various subject titles also by Bauer including, The Story of the World, Writing with Skill, Writing with Ease, Grammar for the Well-Trained Mind, The History of the World Series.
-Also, BiblioPlan for Families, Veritas Press, Memoria Press, Classical Conversations, and Classical Academic Press, Trisms, Lyrical Learning.
+A Well-Trained Mind by Susan Wise Bauer, various subject titles also by Bauer including, The Story of the World, The Complete Writer, and Grammar for the Well-Trained Mind.
+Also, BiblioPlan for Families, Veritas Press, Memoria Press, Classical Conversations, Classical Academic Press, and Trisms.

 Charlotte Mason was a distinguished British educator, living in the late 1800s, whose work and educational methods have had a wide and lasting influence.
 She dared to assert that “school” should be enjoyable for a child and emphasized not only the fundamentals of reading, writing, and arithmetic, but also the formation of a child’s character and the development of good habits.
 Because her ideas were so practical, and her solutions were well-tested and creative, particularly when it came to identifying common problems in education and child-rearing, it’s no wonder her educational philosophies have become popular amongst homeschoolers.